azer89/HelloVulkan/README.md

 </br>

-### Clustered Forward Shading
+### Compute-Based Frustum Culling

-Frustum culling is done entirely on compute shader by modifying draw commands inside an indirect buffer.
-The CPU only issues a single indirect draw call and it does not know how many objects are drawn.
+Since the engine is now bindless, we can implement frustum culling entirely on the compute shader by modifying draw commands within an indirect buffer.
+If an object's AABB falls outside the camera frustum, the compute shader will deactivate the draw call for that object.
+On the other hand, the CPU only needs to issue a single indirect draw call; it is unaware of the number of objects actually drawn.
+Using Tracy profiler, an intersection test with 10,000 AABBs only takes less than 25 microseconds (0.025 milliseconds).

 </br>